-Expected volatility-As we do not have sufficient trading history for our common stock, expected volatility has been based on the historical volatility of our publicly traded industry peers utilizing a period of time consistent with our estimate of expected term.
+Expected volatility-Until 2024, as we did not have sufficient trading history for our common stock, expected volatility was based on the historical volatility of our publicly traded industry peers utilizing a period of time consistent with our estimate of expected term.
 Beginning in 2024, expected volatility was based on a weighted average of our historical volatility and the historical volatility of our publicly traded industry peers utilizing a period of time consistent with our estimate of expected term.